AllSeeingBird-Tux/Tux-Calculator/README.md

 # Tux-Calculator
 Use guide:
-Linux: if you have gcc/g++ installed type g++ -o sfml-app graphical.cc -lsfml-graphics -lsfml-window -lsfml-system into your terminal while being cd'd into where you have the files stored.
-To run the file type ./sfml-app.
+Linux: On normal ocassions you should be able to just type ./sfml-app.
+If that dosn't work compile it with this command (Works if you have gcc/g++ installed.):++ -o sfml-app graphical.cc -lsfml-graphics -lsfml-window -lsfml-system.

 Windows(Coming soon)